GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### Register Site

-In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OP.
+In order to use an OP for login, you need to register your client application at the OP.
 During registration oxd will dynamically register the OpenID Connect client and save its configuration.
-Upon successful registration a unique identifier will be issued by the oxd server.
-If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `register_site` method as a parameter.
+Upon successful registration, a unique identifier will be issued by the oxd-server.
+If your OP does not support dynamic registration (like Google), you will need to obtain a
+ClientID and Client Secret which can be passed to the `register_site` method as a parameter.
 The Register Site method is a one time task to configure a client in the oxd server and OP.

-!!!Note:
+!!!
+Note:
 `register_site` endpoint is not required if client is registered using `setup_client`

 **Required parameters:**

-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**